Robustness of critical U(1) spin liquids and emergent symmetries in tensor networks

-In this paper, we study critical spin liquids with a PEPS representation with a $\mathrm{U}(1)$ entanglement symmetry, and investigate their robustness under perturbations away from the $\mathrm{U}(1)$ point, with the the RVB state with LR singlets as our guiding example.
+In this paper, we study critical spin liquids with a PEPS representation with a $\mathrm{U}(1)$ entanglement symmetry, and investigate their robustness under perturbations away from the $\mathrm{U}(1)$ point, with the RVB state with LR singlets as our guiding example.
 To this end, we employ an effective field theory description, treating the transfer matrix as a Luttinger liquid with parameter $K$.
 This allows us to analyze the perturbations away from the $\mathrm{U}(1)$ point as perturbations in the field theory.
 Applying this to the RVB and dimer PEPS doped with LR singlets reveals that this is a relevant perturbation and thus should open up a gap immediately.
 However, a scaling analysis reveals that for the RVB state, the gap opens up extremely slowly, which explains why this gap has not been observed in previous simulations.
 We support our analysis by high-precision numerics, from which we can reliably extract correlation lengths on the order of $10^4$ sites, far beyond what had been observed before.
 The results match well with the scaling analysis as well as a more quantitative prediction based on the sine-Gordon model.
-Our findings are not limited to the RVB model, but apply in generality to PEPS with a $\mathrm{U}(1)$ entanglement symmetry and $K>\tfrac12$.
+Our findings are not limited to the RVB model, but apply generally to PEPS with a $\mathrm{U}(1)$ entanglement symmetry and $K>\tfrac12$.

-We conclude by discussing conditions under which such perturbations should not open up a gap and thus give rise to an emergent $\mathrm{U}(1)$ symmetry.
+We conclude by discussing ways to obtain models where such perturbations do not open up a gap and thus give rise to an emergent $\mathrm{U}(1)$ symmetry.
 We provide an example of a PEPS wavefunction where field theory predicts such a robustness, and give numerical evidence that under $\mathrm{U}(1)$-breaking perturbations, the $\mathrm{U}(1)$ symmetry re-emerges.
 This constitutes the very first observation of emergent symmetries in PEPS.